GiGurra/sse-parser/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## Future improvements

+* The completion should be able to override the default behavior of considering a message complete when encountering a double newline.

 ---

 Feel free to reach out if you have any questions or need further assistance.
 Happy coding!